 Itching the side of his to try to distract himself from what he was about to admit, Tim took a deep breath and explained, “This happened before I was Robin so you didn’t see it, but my dad wasn’t really happy to find out that I am gay.”

-Unsure of what this meant, Bruce offered a quiet, “Oh, I didn’t know.”
+Unsure of what the best reaction would be, Bruce offered a quiet, “I didn’t know.”

 “Yeah.
 I don’t really bring it up because, well you saw my dad and it wasn’t really a pretty picture.”